IamInsane0xd/insint/README.md

 # INSINT

-I was bored and thought it would be "fun" if i make an interpreter
+I was bored and thought it would be "fun" if I make an interpreter

 # Usage
 ## Building